alcy/perf-cal-2020/pcal20.md

 Moreover, I'm going to discuss cloud performance using just two metrics, viz., application throughput and application latency.
-Everybody loves to talk about those two metrics so, that should keep things simple.
+Everybody loves to talk about those two metrics so, that should keep things nice and simple.

 ## Tomcat on AWS
-The context is a mobile application running on top of a Tomcat thread-server that also communicates with other third-party web services, e.g., hotel and car-rental reservation systems.
+The context here is a mobile application running on top of a Tomcat thread-server that also communicates with other third-party web services, e.g., hotel and car-rental reservation systems.
 A variable number of application instances are active during each 24 hour business cycle, depending on the user traffic.
 The elastic capacity requirements are handled by Amazon Web Services (AWS).